balnbibarbi/tanzu-initializr/tkg/storage-integration.md

 ---

-To provide volumes to workloads
+Provide persistent volumes to workloads

 **As Application Developer**
-**I want** to provide volumes to workloads on a cluster **So that** data can be persisted across restarts
+**I want** to provide persistent volumes to workloads on a cluster **So that** data can be persisted across restarts

 ### Acceptance Criteria